Aeroluna/LunaCoopMod/README.md

 Added Brutal+ system.
 See Mutators section for specific changes to mutators.

+- Added ability to select a fourth prestige.

+Not all commanders have a fourth prestige yet, but do try the ones that exist!

 - Added console skins for all commanders.
 - Added voice packs for all commanders.